smokephisticated/smokephisticated/pages/pieces/bongs/how-it-works.md

 title: "How Does a Bong Work & How Do I Use One?"
 permalink: "/pieces/bongs/how-it-works/"
 layout: article
-seotitle: "This is Exactly How a Bong Works: The Baked Breakdown Guide"
+seotitle: "This is Exactly How a Bong Works: A Baked Breakdown"
 description: "Ever wondered how a bong works?
 Bongs utilize percolation and diffusion for smoother rips straight to the dome.
 This process conserves herb, and filters contaminants for a healthier toke."
 ---